 Well, that has, fortunately, changed.
 There is now also an option to take the GED test in an online format.
 A proctor oversees your test-taking process and checks if you do it all in accordance with the rules and regulations.
 Go to the page ‘The online GED test introduced’ to learn more.

 The test of General Education Development (better known as the GED) offers persons who left high school prematurely the possibility to earn a credential that is all over North America recognized in the same way as a high school diploma.
 To learn all about enrollment requirements, go to GED testing in Maryland.

 The degree opens doors toward a college education and will bring about better employment openings.
 Maryland subsidized the exam, so the cost is $45 for all four tests, but this counts only for 1st-time GED applicants.
 Other test-takers pay the regular cost of $36 per subtest.

 The GED gives you a chance to acquire a secondary education credential.
 Adults who satisfactorily take the four GED tests are awarded the ‘State Board of Education Document of Endorsement of Secondary Attainment.’

 This state-issued document is accepted all across America to satisfy high school completion requirements for admission to colleges, by employers, and the Military service.
 Many schools in Maryland offer free preparation courses and practice tests that are very helpful in determining your proficiency.

 Maryland does not require you first to take an official GED Practice Test, but it is strongly advised to get used to the way of examining and assessing your level so you know what subjects you must concentrate on.

-Candidates 16 and 17 years old may apply, but they must be officially withdrawn from high school, have an age waiver, and before the GED credential can be awarded, the applicant’s class of school entry (the candidate was in that class) must have graduated.
+Candidates 16 and 17 may also apply, but they must be officially withdrawn from high school, have an age waiver, and before the GED credential can be awarded, the applicant’s class of school entry (the candidate was in that class) must have graduated.